atsepkov/RapydScript/README.md

 RapydScript allows to write your front-end in Python without the overhead that other similar frameworks introduce (the performance is the same as with pure JavaScript).
 To those familiar with CoffeeScript, RapydScript is like CoffeeScript, but inspired by Python's readability rather than Ruby's cleverness.
 To those familiar with Pyjamas, RapydScript brings many of the same features and support for Python syntax without the same overhead.
 Don't worry if you've never used either of the above-mentioned compilers, if you've ever had to write your code in pure JavaScript you'll appreciate RapydScript.
 RapydScript combines the best features of Python as well as JavaScript, bringing you features most other Pythonic JavaScript replacements overlook.
 Here are a few features of RapydScript:

-- classes that work and feel similar to Python
+- classes that work and feel very similar to Python
-- modules that can be used for logic abstraction and allow more flexibility than Python's modules
+- pythonic import system (you can also use `require()`)
-- optional function arguments that work similar to Python
+- optional function arguments that work just like Python (`func(third='foo')`)
-- inheritance system that's both, more powerful than Python and cleaner than JavaScript
+- inheritance system that's both, more powerful than Python and cleaner than JavaScript (single inheritance w/ mixins);
 - support for object literals with anonymous functions, like in JavaScript
 - ability to invoke any JavaScript/DOM object/function/method as if it's part of the same framework, without the need for special syntax
-- variable and object scoping that make sense (no need for repetitive 'var' or 'new' keywords)
+- variable and object scoping that make sense (no need for repetitive `var` or `new` keywords)
 - ability to use both, Python's methods/functions and JavaScript's alternatives
 - similar to above, ability to use both, Python's and JavaScript's tutorials (as well as widgets)
+- decorators, list comprehensions, dict comprehensions, verbose regex, starargs, kwargs, you name it
-- it's self-hosting, that means the compiler is itself written in RapydScript and compiles into JavaScript
+- it's self-hosting, the compiler is itself written in RapydScript and compiles into JavaScript

 Let's not waste any more time with the introductions, however.
 The best way to learn a new language/framework is to dive in.